evanwill/power-browser/content/browsers/browsers.md

 You can always install the browser(s) of your choice.
 Each has different advantages, so don't be afraid to give a few a try.

 - [Google Chrome](https://www.google.com/chrome/) - currently the worlds most popular browser by far, dominating the market share.
-The browser asks that you are signed into your Google account, which facilitates many things (such as saving passwords, logging in, syncing your history and browsing).
+The browser asks you to sign into your Google account, which facilitates many things (such as saving passwords, logging in, syncing your history and browsing).
 However, this also introduces some concerns with privacy, since Google controls the dominate search, ad network, and browser, making their money from user data.
 Chrome is built on top of the open source browser project [Chromium](https://www.chromium.org/Home/).
 Chromium itself is easy to install on Linux, but not on Windows or Mac.
 However, there are other browsers based on Chromium available:
     - [Microsoft Edge](https://www.microsoft.com/en-us/edge) - designed as default browser for Windows.
 Tends to push Bing search and other MS services.
     - [Vivaldi](https://vivaldi.com/) - designed to be highly customizable and block tracking.
     - [Brave](https://brave.com/) - privacy focused features.